redotics/dataplug/README.md

 # Installation

-TODO: pip install datahack (or/and similar)
+TODO: pip install dataplug (or/and similar)

-For now: copy the *datahack/* directory somewhere in your [PYTHONPATH](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH)
+For now: copy the *dataplug/* directory somewhere in your [PYTHONPATH](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH)